top of page

 Professor Sharath Sriram FIEAust

-Chef Scientist of Western Australia
+Chief Scientist of Western Australia

 Professor Sharath Sriram is the current Chief Scientist of Western Australia, a Professor with RMIT University, and a Fellow of Engineers Australia.
 Professor Sriram is a distinguished science and research leader, renowned for creating and delivering breakthrough technologies in the fields of nanoelectronics, sensors, and medical technologies.
 His work is primarily focused on translating advanced technology for healthcare applications, effectively bringing science fiction to reality.
 As the Chief Scientist of Western Australia, Professor Sriram provides independent, expert advice to the WA Government on topics important to the future of science and technology in the State.